PotentialLabs/meetglow.com/press.md

 > “Glow puts homeowners in charge of their energy usage.
 By understanding when they’re using energy, they can save money and help the environment at the same time.”
 > — Ben Lachman, Co-founder

+### Customer Quote

+> "I find Glow's app to be very informative.
+I check my home's energy usage multiple times a day, to make sure that everything is in order.
+I was able to achieve levels of less than 250W total usage when no one was home". -- Michele Migliuolo

 ### Company facts

 - Founded in 2014 with the goal of developing an energy monitoring solution for mainstream Americans that was safe to install and easy to use.